MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/create-and-register-a-winmain-background-task.md

         comRegistrationToken = registrationServices.RegisterTypeForComClients(typeof(SampleTask), RegistrationClassContext.LocalServer, RegistrationConnectionType.MultipleUse);

         // Either have the background task signal this handle when it completes, or never signal this handle to keep this
-        // process as the COM server until it is closed. waitHandle.WaitOne();
+        // process as the COM server until the process is closed. waitHandle.WaitOne();
     }